On May 30, 1890 the Texas Spring Palace exhibition (see Part 1) was nearing the end of its second season.

 On June 4 the Gazette also printed the reaction of newspapers in other cities.

 The Weekly Gazette on June 5 devoted a full page to the fire.

 “The fiery end of the pride and glory of Texas,” the Weekly Gazette proclaimed.
 It, too, used the phrase “great calamity.”

+Even in a fire as sudden and all-sweeping as this one, heroes step forward.
 The Gazette praised “the heroes and heroines” of “the most trying ordeal that men and women ever passed through.”

 Dazed but undaunted, Texas Spring Palace president Paddock and the directors resolved that Fort Worth would resurrect the Texas Spring Palace—“fire-proof” next time.
 But factors, including the economic depression of 1893, would prevent that resurrection.